UCLeuvenLimburg/midi-project-student/docs/implementation/03-visualization/01-rendering.md

 # Rendering

+## Important Message

+In this last steps, you will generate a bunch of .bmp files, which can amount to multiple GBs of data.
+Do *not* dare add these to your repo.
+Your repo should only contain code, not files produced by your code.

+## Approach

 In this last sequence of steps, you will generate the actual visualization of the MIDI data.
 You are not given any tests: it is easy for you to actually run your program and check whether the results agree with your expectations.